Spring Garden Revival

 Erosion Control & Slope Stabilization Requirements for Massachusetts Landscapes

-Erosion control is a priority in Dennis, especially for coastal properties, construction sites, and hilly terrain.
-Mulch is applied on slopes up to a 3:1 ratio, with erosion control blankets used for steeper grades.
-Hydromulching and terracing are additional techniques for large-scale or challenging sites.
-Compliance with local erosion control bylaws and Conservation Commission oversight is required for work near wetlands.
-Regular inspection after rainfall, especially following Nor'easters, ensures prompt repair of washouts and maintains effectiveness.
-Integration with MassDEP Stormwater Standards is essential for long-term landscape stability.
+Erosion control is vital for protecting Dennis’s coastal properties, construction sites, and hilly residential areas.
+Mulch is effective on slopes up to a 3:1 (horizontal:vertical) ratio, while steeper grades require erosion control blankets or hydromulching.
+Terracing and contouring may be used for additional stability.
+Compliance with local erosion control bylaws and MassDEP Stormwater Standards is required, especially near wetlands.
+Regular inspection after rainfall, particularly following Nor'easters, ensures prompt repair of washouts and maintains effectiveness.
+For erosion control guidance, coordinate with:

 Integrated Pest Management & Long-Term Plant Health Through Proper Mulching